Skill level

 Find one more or less for a number using objects

-Addition within 5 with objects
+Add within 5 using objects

 Ordinal numbers (first, second, etc.)